An efficient all-optical switch using a lambda atom in a cavity QED system: Introduction

 The optical switch proposed in \cite{mabuchiswitch} is challenging to implement in practice because it requires a four level atom simultaneously coupled strongly to three cavity modes, and this raises the question whether similar behavior can be achieved in a simpler setting.
-In the present paper we investigate the switching performance of a minimal device consisting of an only three level lambda system coupled strongly to only two cavity modes.
+In the present paper we investigate the switching performance of an analogous but less complex device consisting of an only three level lambda system coupled strongly to only two cavity modes.
 The two ground state levels of the lambda system correspond to the two possible states of the switch, and the excited state facilitates coupling of the lambda system to the optical fields.
 The presence or absence of a control field driving one cavity mode determines whether a signal field driving the other cavity mode is reflected or transmitted through the cavity.
 We find that a weak control field can reduce the transmitted intensity of a much stronger signal field significantly, for instance by a factor of ten for a moderately strong coupling and arbitrarily well for sufficiently strong coupling.
 When operated with one control field, the switch exhibits an asymmetry in the switching rates between the reflecting and the transmitting state, and we demonstrate that this asymmetry can be used to configure a dual-control, set-reset relay in the same device.

-In the following, we first explain the working principle of the switch and illustrate the dynamics for particular choices of the parameters in Sec.~\ref{basic}.
+In the following, we first explain the working principle of the switch and illustrate the dynamics for a particular choice of the parameters in Sec.~\ref{basic}.
 We then investigate the dependence of the performance on the parameters in Sec.~\ref{parameter} and summarize the conclusions in Sec.~\ref{conclusion}.